Last Word on Baseball is back with your fantasy baseball waiver targets of the week. At the bottom, see how last week’s targets have fared.

 Lamet missed the entire 2018 season after having Tommy John Surgery.
 His 2017 rookie campaign had Padres fans ecstatic.
 Across 114.1 IP, he had allowed only 88 hits and struck out 139.
 He would benefit from getting his walk rate down.
 He currently sits at 3.9 BB/9 in the MLB, with a slightly better 3.4 BB/9 across AAA and A+ ball earlier this year.
 On the flip side, his strikeout rate is still elite and better than it was before surgery.
 Right now it’s at 12.6 K/9 for San Diego, and it was 12.4 iK/9 in the minors.
 No matter the level he’s faced, Lamet’s numbers have been sensational.
 All of this to say Lamet has the makings of a superstar, and he showed just what he can do last time out.
-Look for that success to continue.
+Fantasy Baseball owners can look for that success to continue.

 Last week’s list and their performances over the last seven days:

 Matt Thaiss: 13 AB, .000/.133/.000, 1 R, 0 HR, 0 RBI, 0 SB

 Adam Duvall: 30 AB, .133/.212/.167, 2 R, 0 HR, 3 RBI, 0 SB